KateWilkinson/camping-app/readme.md

 So that I can make an informed choice

 As a holiday maker
-I want to see the more details about each campsite (location, price, description (images)) so that I can compare different listings
+I want to see more details about each campsite (location, price, description) so that I can compare different listings

 MVP 2